“Keeping our agricultural sector strong and secure should be a bipartisan concern.”

 According to the World Bank collection of development indicators, exports accounted for about 18.1% of India’s GDP in 2020.
 That is a big number, and we want to push this figure even further.

 As per the Economic Survey, Indian agri-exports clocked Rs.2.52 lakh crores in 2019-20.
 However, we occupy around 2.5% of the global agricultural trade.
 India can substantially improve the number if we are a little more invested in our agricultural GNP (Gross National Product).

 Here’s how.
 To export more of our agricultural produce, it needs to be exportable, as already pointed out.
 When it comes to consumables, the commodity needs to meet or surpass the standards set by the FAO/WHO Codex Alimentarius Commission or CAC.
 A particular produce meeting those standards not only implies it is of high quality but is also eligible for a global and more rewarding market.

 Meeting Export Quality Standards Is Indispensable

 Now, smallholder farmers constitute a majority of the producers worldwide and cultivate crops on nearly 12% of the world’s farmlands.
-Hence, the importance of these standards needs to be successfully conveyed to our farmers and help them understand the requirements to get their produce qualified for exports.
-This is where newer and ingenious agriculture apps can further help the cause.
+Hence, the importance of these standards needs to be successfully conveyed to our farmers and help them understand the requirements to get their produce qualified for export.
+This is where newer and ingenious farming apps can further help the cause.